 2. Looking south from the plaza to the green.
-The plaza is framed on 2 sides by 5 storey building facades and further contained by a 1 storey structure to the south.
+The plaza is framed on 2 sides by 5 storey building façades, with set back upper storeys, and further contained by a low rise structure to the south.

-3.2.7 VIEW STREET GREEN
+3.3.7 VIEW STREET GREEN

-Objective: To provide a neighbourhood scale green space that is framed by residential townhouses and not overly shadowed by adjacent buildings.
+Objective: To provide a neighbourhood scale green space that is framed by residential townhouses and is not overly shadowed by adjacent buildings.

-Guidelines: (for buildings on the east and west sides of the green)
+Height and Setback1 Guidelines: (for buildings on the east and west sides of the green)